envygeeks/jekyll-assets/README.md

 * `magick:one-fourth`, `magick:1/4`
 * `magick:half`, `magick:1/2`

-## Plugins where did they go?

-They're dead, in the way that they were, use Hooks, they require less patching and give more flexibility to us because we can trigger them every time we have a new environment not just occasionally.

 ## Having trouble with our documentation?

 If you do not understand something in our documentation please feel